GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/README.rst

 Instances
 ---------

-There are two available pre-built instances: the `Digital Earth Australia Sandbox`_ and the `National Computational Infrastructure`_ (NCI).
+There are two available pre-built instances: the `Digital Earth Australia Sandbox </guides/setup/Sandbox/sandbox/>`_ and the `National Computational Infrastructure </guides/setup/NCI/README/>`_ (NCI).
 The Sandbox is suitable for all users, containing a representative sample of available data.
 The NCI contains all available data, but users must apply and be approved to gain an account.

-.. _Digital Earth Australia Sandbox: Sandbox/sandbox.rst
-.. _National Computational Infrastructure: NCI/README.rst

 Examples
 --------